Satyam/book-react-redux/newManuscript/clientSide.md

 * `Perf.start()` and `Perf.stop()` to start and stop the capture of performance data.
 This can be called from the console or placed around any section of code we want to analyze.
 * `Perf.printWasted()` shows in the console a nicely formatted table of all the components that were called but didn't actually change the DOM.

 The `shouldComponentUpdate` method which our components inherit from `React.Component` is the main tool for us to prevent unnecessary re-renders.
 Most of our components are stateless so we don't have access to `shouldComponentUpdate`.
-If any of our stateful components show in the list of wasted time, we should implement `shouldComponentUpdate`.

-When *High-order Components* HoC are used, they show up quite frequently in this list.
-Since they don't produce any DOM at all, no matter what they do, they never change it so calling them often seems to be a waste. `connect` already implements `shouldComponentUpdate` which is the main tool we have to prevent a component from even entering the rendering process.
-Deep-cloning the state of the store on every change is a sure way to make shallow-compares fail, thus producing pointless re-renders.
+On announcing *stateless components* the React team wrote:

+> In the future, we’ll also be able to make performance optimizations specific to these components by avoiding unnecessary checks and memory allocations.

+That future is not there yet and stateless components, lacking `shouldComponentUpdate` to decide whether to render or not, always do render.
+That is why `printWasted` lists them quite often.
+If performance is an issue and until that future arrives, it might be a good idea to turn them into stateful components so they can benefit from `shouldComponentUpdate`.

 For an isomorphic client, we also check whether the markup sent from the server has been preserved.